Heyuan Guangdong, China Travel Guide

 During hot, humid summers, heatstroke and dehydration pose a risk.
 Stay hydrated by drinking plenty of fluids.
 Avoid prolonged sun exposure during peak afternoon hours.
 Wear light, breathable clothing and a hat.

 Heyuan is generally a safe city.
-Crime rates are low, but vigilance is always wise.
+Crime rates are low, but vigilance is always a good idea.

-Heyuan has medical facilities, but language can be a barrier.
+Heyuan has medical centers, but language can be a barrier.

 Heyuan has hospitals like Heyuan City People's Hospital and Heyuan Central Hospital.
 English-speaking staff may be limited.
 Consider a Translation app or local contact.